BasharAbuLeil/W25_presenceMonitoring/README.md

 # Movement Detection and Treatment Monitoring System

 ## Project Description
 An integrated IoT and web-based system for monitoring patient movement and treatment sessions.
-The system uses radar sensing to detect patient movement patterns, stores the data both locally and in the cloud, and provides a web interface for healthcare providers to analyze treatment sessions and patient progress.
+The system uses radar sensing to detect patient movement patterns and detects colors through a color sensor, stores the data both locally and in the cloud, and provides a web interface for healthcare providers to analyze treatment sessions and patient progress.

 ## Group Members
 - Bashar Abu Leil